barakplasma/sad-bastard-cookbook/content/70_Crackers_and_Stuff.md

-## Crackers and Stuff }
++++
+title = "Crackers and Stuff"
++++

 **Core Ingredients**
-< Crackers, any type.
+- Crackers, any type.

 **Preparation**
-< Eat the crackers out of the box while watching bad reruns on TV.
+- Eat the crackers out of the box while watching bad reruns on TV.

 **Variations**
-< Anything that’s good on toast is good on crackers.
+- Anything that’s good on toast is good on crackers.

-< You shouldn’t put the crackers in the toaster.
+- You shouldn’t put the crackers in the toaster.

 ```
 Preferably Night Beats.